-Analysis | House ethics committee struggles to crack down on bad behavior
+Analysis | House Ethics Committee struggles to crack down on bad behavior

 In those #MeToo cases, the panel often cited that broad first clause of the code of conduct as grounds for its jurisdiction — an approach that could be applied to other cases, including accusations that Cawthorn lied.

 In one case, Rep. Trent Franks (R-Ariz.) allegedly asked two young female staffers to serve as surrogate mothers for him — the type of terrible behavior that could never be foreseen with a distinct rule prohibiting it.
-Franks, a prominent social conservative, quit in disgrace rather than facing the ethics committee, acknowledging his actions in his resignation letter.
+Franks, a prominent social conservative, quit in disgrace rather than facing the Ethics Committee, acknowledging his actions in his resignation letter.

-The decision to bypass ethics in the Gosar matter, going straight to the House floor, followed an early 2021 move to go immediately to the full House to remove Rep. Marjorie Taylor Greene (R-Ga.) from her assignments based on past violent rhetoric toward members.
+The decision to bypass the panel in the Gosar matter, going straight to the House floor, followed an early 2021 move to go immediately to the full House to remove Rep. Marjorie Taylor Greene (R-Ga.) from her assignments based on past violent rhetoric toward members.

 Wild, the Democrat from Pennsylvania, believes those actions created a “media circus” around the two Republicans — both of whom have since worn those punishments as badges of political honor on the far right.